-There are over 50,000 species of spider in 109 families that have been described so far, and around 660 in the U. K. If the total number of spiders on the Earth were spread evenly across the land each square metre would have about 130 spiders on it.
+There are over 50,000 species of spider in 109 families that have been described so far, and around 670 species in 37 families in the U. K. If the total number of spiders on the Earth were spread evenly across the land each square metre would have about 130 spiders on it.
 It is believed that without spiders humans would probably starve, as spiders eat so many of the insects that would otherwise eat or spoil our crops.
 Spiders range in size from 0.4 - 300 mm in the U. K. The largest in the world are the tarantulas, which can have a body length of up to 12 cm, and a leg span of 28 cm.
 The fossil record stretches back over 300 million years.
 Megarachne was fossilized around 300 million years ago in what is now Argentina, had a body length of 33 cm and a leg span of 50 cm!
 Spiders are found in almost every habitat.
 All spiders are predators.
 They are divided into over 100 different families - we cover just a few here.

 The spider body is in two main parts.
 The hard prosoma (cephalothorax) which contains the brain, legs, palps, chelicerae (fangs), and eyes; the soft and expandable opisthosoma (abdomen) which contains the digestive tract, reproductive organs, silk glands, and ends in the spinnerets which usually number 2, 4 or 6; are joined by a pedicel (see above and below which shows the underside of a mature female).
 The genital opening of both male and female is on the underside of the abdomen, however the male passes his sperm into the female using his palps.

 The chelicerae (singular is chelicera) end in fangs which usually have poison glands, (see the diagram above and the photograph of the Tegenaria mature male below).

 The anal tubercle (see above) is present in some species, while in others there is just a single, small excretory pore forming the anus.